flagshipcompany/flagship-for-prestashop/README.md

 # Requirements

 We recommend using the latest version of PHP.
-However, the minimum requirement is PHP 7.1.
+The minimum requirement is PHP 7.1

 # Compatibility